Jake Keegan

-Jake Keegan (born September 7, 1990) is an American professional soccer forward who currently plays for One Knoxville SC in USL League One.
+Jake Keegan (born September 7, 1990) is an American professional soccer player who plays as a forward for USL League One side Portland Hearts of Pine.

-Club career
+Youth career

 Youth

 Keegan played 4 seasons at John Jay High School helping the team win the 2008 Class AA Section 1 Championship and advancing to the New York State Final Four.

 Keegan played club soccer for the East Fishkill Thunder.
 The team was the most successful in club history winning the 2009 Eastern New York State Cup, Region 1 Championship and finishing 3rd at the USYS National Championships.

-Keegan also won a Gold Medal at the 2008 Empire State Games as a member of the Hudson Valley.
+Keegan also won a gold medal at the 2008 Empire State Games as a member of the Hudson Valley.

 College

 Keegan played 4 seasons of NCAA Division 1 soccer at Binghamton University.
-He became the schools all time leading Division 1 goal scorer and was drafted in the 2013 MLS Supplemental Draft by the Philadelphia Union of Major League Soccer.
+He became the schools all-time leading Division 1 goal scorer and was drafted in the 2013 MLS Supplemental Draft by the Philadelphia Union of Major League Soccer.

 PDL

-Keegan played for the Westchester Flames and Jersey Express for 3 seasons between 2011–2013.
+Keegan played for the Westchester Flames and Jersey Express for three seasons between 2011 and 2013.

-Professional
+Professional career

-FCA Darmstadt
+1. FCA Darmstadt

-On September 1, 2013 Keegan signed with FCA Darmstadt in the Verbandsliga, the 6th division of German soccer.
-After being drafted by the Philadelphia Union in January 2013, Keegan trained with Maccabi Haifa (Israel), FC Lustenau (Austria), Harrisburg City Islanders (USA), New York Cosmos (USA), Austria Lustenau (Austria), FC Hard (Austria) and Usinger TSG (Germany) before signing in Darmstadt.
+On September 1, 2013, Keegan signed with 1.
+FCA Darmstadt in the Verbandsliga, the sixth tier of German soccer.
+After being drafted by the Philadelphia Union in January 2013, Keegan trained with Maccabi Haifa in Israel, FC Lustenau 07, SC Austria Lustenau, and FC Hard in Austria, Harrisburg City Islanders and New York Cosmos in the United States, and Usinger TSG in Germany before signing with Darmstadt.

 Galway United

-On January 29, 2014, Keegan signed with Galway FC in Ireland First Division, the 2nd division of Irish soccer.
+On January 29, 2014, Keegan signed with Galway F.C. of the League of Ireland First Division, the second division of Irish soccer.
 The club was newly formed as a result of Galway United going bankrupt in 2011.
-Keegan re-signed in 2015 after the club earned promotion to the Ireland Premier Division, the 1st division in Irish soccer.
+Keegan re-signed in 2015 after the club earned promotion to the League of Ireland Premier Division, the top flight in Irish soccer.
 The club took the old name of Galway United back for the 2015 season.

 FC Edmonton

-On December 1, 2015 Keegan signed with Canadian side, FC Edmonton who played in the NASL.
+On December 1, 2015, Keegan signed with Canadian side FC Edmonton who played in the North American Soccer League.

 St Patrick’s Athletic

-On February 4, 2018, Keegan signed with St Patrick’s Athletic who play in the Ireland Premier Division, the 1st division in Ireland.
-Keegan finished up the season as Pats' top scorer with 9 league goals, 12 in all competitions.
+On February 4, 2018, Keegan signed with St Patrick's Athletic of the League of Ireland Premier Division, the top flight in the Republic of Ireland.
+Keegan finished up the season as Pats' top scorer with nine league goals, 12 in all competitions.

 Greenville Triumph

-On January 10, 2019 Keegan signed with Greenville Triumph SC who play in USL League One, the 3rd division in the United States.
+On January 10, 2019, Keegan signed with Greenville Triumph SC of USL League One, the third division in the United States.
+He departed the Triumph after two seasons, scoring 14 goals in all competitions.

 Forward Madison

 On January 26, 2021, it was announced that Keegan had signed with Forward Madison FC of USL League One.
+He made 23 appearances and scored six goals for the Flamingos.